Working from home...with your parents

 Working from home is hard enough, and doing it with your parents around can make it more difficult.
 A key way of maintaining your independence is to create your own space, both socially and physically.
 Austen Crean, who works in digital marketing, says that having his own room with a desk to work at has been a godsend.
 “Luckily, during the working day we all have our own spaces so we stay out of each others’ hair and don’t really talk that much,” he said.
 “If I didn’t have my own space, they’d be getting on my nerves more because they talk so loudly on the phone.”

 Living with your family again also comes with a shift in social dynamic.
 Suddenly you are back to sharing your entire life with your parents.
-Montes said, “Sometimes my parents organise my day.
-But that time is my free time, after I work for eight hours, so I want to take advantage of my time on my own terms.
-It’s more complicated at your parents’ house.
+Montes said, “Sometimes my parents organize my day.
+But that time is my free time after I work for eight hours, so I want to take advantage of my time on my own terms.
+It’s more complicated at your parent’s house.
 Sometimes I do it happily, but at other times I really want to do things on my own.”

 Don’t let yourself feel obligated.
 If you need time to yourself, take it.
 Sitara Chowfla, an independent art curator, said, “The beginning was probably the most difficult because we were trying to do too many bonding activities, and the idea of all of this group routine time was quite frustrating.
 It’s mellowed out over time and we’ve all found a rhythm that works for us.
 We’re more focused on our regular work and there are fewer ‘wild, experimental lockdown projects’ being done to fill the time.”